 A picture is worth a thousand words but, in this case, a picture is not enough.
 To get the full potential of this street art project organized by Inward you must walk around Parco Merola (Ponticelli), a disadvantaged area in the eastern outskirts of Naples.
-You must step into the decaying courtyard, meet the people living here and see the neglected buildings with your own eyes to understand that everything that has been written about the Neapolitan outskirts isn’t just words in a newspaper, but actual social contexts that, with a thoughtful work based on street art but also on discussion and understanding, can change.
+You must step into the decaying courtyard, meet the people living here and see the neglected buildings with your own eyes to understand that everything that has been written about the Neapolitan outskirts isn’t just words in a newspaper, but actual social contexts that, with a thoughtful work based on urban art but also on discussion and understanding, can change.

-What I liked about this project is that murals aren’t large-scale reproductions of top-down sketches drawn elsewhere.
-Street art in Ponticelli isn’t out of context, even if only one of the artists was born in the area.
-All the artists who took part in this project accepted the challenge of developing their murals in-progress, by listening to the local community, finding inputs in it and opening up to a discussion about their work.
 Again, to understand what this creative process meant, you must visit Parco Merola.
 It isn’t a curatorial board or a community of artists, but a place where no one has ever held a brush or a pencil before, not to mention studied art or attended exhibitions.
 Moreover, being there I noticed that the artist-at-work, Mattia Campo dall’Orto from Trieste (a town on the northern border of Italy), needed a translator to understand what the local kids, who only speak Neapolitan dialect, were asking.
 And they were questioning the palette of colours that the artist meant to use to paint the faces, too pale according to a kid with olive skin.
 That’s the kind of ‘intrusion’ allowed, or rather encouraged, at Parco Merola; that’s the big challenge faced by the street artists, which –eventually- allowed them to deliver street art that works on the local community’s terms and which they are very proud of.

 Anyway, enough of my ramblings.
-Let’s meet Ponticelli’s heroes now:
+Let’s meet Ponticelli’s heroes now!

 Street art in Ponticelli > Jorit “Ael, tutt’egual song’e criature”